elephantscale/es-training-new/deep-learning/generic/DL-RNNs.md

  *  In Time Series data, the value reflects a change over Time

-     -  So one value isn’t so important by itself
+     -  So one value isn't so important by itself

      -  It is the change in the value over time that matters.